Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Seventh generation (G30)
+2017: Seventh generation (G30) Launch

 Should You Buy the 2023 BMW 5-Series?

-The 2023 BMW 5-Series scores 70/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 70/100, the 2023 BMW 5-Series lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Seventh generation (G30).

 Compared to the 2025 BMW 5-Series, which scored 1 points higher.
 See also the 2022 BMW 5-Series for an earlier comparison.